 What is search engine optimization?

-The process of optimizing a website using search engine optimization techniques to rank higher for keyword phrases and locations in search engine results to increase the number of visitors to a website.
+The process of optimizing a website using search engine guidelines and techniques to rank higher for keyword phrases in search engine result pages (SERP) to increase the number of visitors to a website.

 What is local search engine optimization?